 Short answer: Probably yes.
 Long answer: What scientific thinkers as Albert Einstein, Stephen Hawking, and Marie Curie did more of was deliberation.

 Deliberation is thinking deeply about something over a long time to reach a careful, conscious decision.
 Deliberate thinkers often collaborate with others to troubleshoot and expand their input-to-output journey.

 The keyword there is output.
 The thinkers from any field — science, philosophy, politics, business — always think to reach a decision or conclusion.

 In contrast, the overthinkers almost always do all the thinking on their own without reaching out for any collaboration.
-More importantly, as opposed to thinkers, they do not ever produce any output or action.There's a difference between overthink and deep-think.
+Also, as opposed to thinkers, their thoughts produce no output or action.There's a difference between overthink and deep-think.
 The former doesn't let you reach any decision or take any action.
 Click To Tweet

-However, if you find it hard to get over it by yourself, please do seek expert psychological help.
+However, if you find it hard to get over it yourself, please seek expert psychological help.